BadKaiPanda/TaskStep-Reborn/README.md

 Project History
 ---

 TaskStep was originally designed by [Rob Lowcock](http://www.cunningtitle.com), who began the project in 2006.
-In March 2008, he handed it off to [eromba](https://www.github.com/eromba), after eromba refactored much of the existing code base, Wittles as now taken a fork of this in the hopes to update it and and new functions
+In March 2008, he handed it off to [eromba](https://www.github.com/eromba), after eromba refactored much of the existing code base, Wittles as now taken a fork of this in the hopes to update it and add new functions.